 Meanwhile, in the microwave, melt the Biscoff Cookie Butter and white chocolate in separate bowls.
 Once the baking time is up, pour that cinnamon-y cookie butter goodness all over the crackers/butter/sugar.
 Spread evenly, then top with the melted white chocolate.
 Sprinkle with some fancy (or, not-so-fancy) holiday sprinkles, if you so desire.
 Lastly, pop it into your freezer for about an hour until it’s set.

 Why I don’t use white chocolate chips in this recipe

 For the Holidays, this Biscoff White Chocolate Saltine Toffee makes for great gift giving.
-It holds up really well at room temperature once it’s set, it stacks really well for packaging, and it keeps for a couple of weeks.
+It holds up really well at room temperature once it’s set.
+This Toffee Bark also stacks really well for packaging and it keeps for a couple of weeks.
 Be prepared though – it’s highly addictive and you will be asked to make more by your gift recipients.Print

 This stuff is no joke.
 We call it Christmas Crack and it’s extremely addictive.
 So proceed with caution.
 You’ve been warned.